mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/access-authentication/letsencrypt/index.md

 ## Prerequisites

--   We assume you already have a Konvoy cluster provisioned using at least `v1.5.0`.
-    If the cluster is provisioned using an older version of Konvoy (i.e., `v1.4.x`), please update `kubernetes-base-addons` to version `stable-1.16-1.4.1` or newer.
 -   We assume you can setup a DNS [A record][dnsarecord] for the cluster ingress IP (or [CNAME][dnscname] for the cluster ingress load balancer hostname in the public cloud cases like AWS).

 ## Create DNS record for the cluster ingress